- Lovely design

-A headline feature is ECG, and the ScanWatch can scan for signs of atrial fibrillation.
-Navigate to the app using the criown, and then place your hand over the watch face for 30 seconds, to check whether you have a normal rhythm.
-In the Withings Health Mate app you can download a PDF to show your doctor.
+A headline feature is ECG, and ScanWatch can scan for signs of atrial fibrillation.
+Navigate to the app using the crown, and then place your hand over the watch face for 30 seconds, to check whether you have a normal rhythm.
+In the Withings Health Mate app, you can download a PDF to show your doctor.

 But actually, there’s more to the ScanWatch than ECG.